shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 > **Changelog**
 >
+>> 12/04/23: We are now checking for a functional comparison with functions from our Rise or above edition.
+>
 >> 14/02/23: Added new STP tracking  "External technology apps/STP apps"
 >
 >> 11/07/22: [Added a list of all Blockers - Changes to the autom. coderview 1.st Oct.
 2022](https://docs.shopware.com/en/account-en/manufacturer-area/quality-guidelines-for-extensions-in-the-shopware-store-based-on-our-extension-system#sonarcube-rules-status-blocker).